 For simplicity, we assume that only bad firms commit fraud.
 As we discuss in Section 6, allowing good firms to commit fraud leaves most of our results qualitatively unchanged, so long as bad firms have relatively more to gain from fraud.

 Suppose that the bad firm commits fraud with probability $\phi$ .
-Let $\hat{\mu}s(\phi)$ be the investor's posterior probability that the firm is good after she sees the free signal s.
-Applying Bayes'
+Let $\widehat{\mu}s(\phi)$ be the investor's posterior probability that the firm is good after she sees the free signal s.
+Applying Bayes' Rule, we have